 As every event gaining popularity, the festival of Châtillon-en-Diois is now victim of its success : 2017’s edition was sold out in 2 days.
 But the chances for the festival to grow bigger in the future are not very high.

+Unfortunately we don’t have much space to extend the festival.
+Surrounded by mountains we don’t have anywhere to put more stages or welcome more campers.
+Probably we won’t increase our capacity and keep it as a simple and local festival.
+Our improvements now tend to encourage the dancers and the villagers to meet and discover each other more by organising side activities.
 We also organise other events during the year, more local ones, and a big party of 3 nights for New Years Eve.
 Our ambition for a bigger festival would be to create a huge event on a week with all the bal folk associations of the region, based on summer festivals.
 Put a lot of traditional and neo music with awesome bands, and show people from Europe how great a party can be in our beautiful region !Manu & Rosemarie from Châtillon